SeungHuLee/UniRx/README.md

 DefaultScheduler
 ---
-UniRx's default time based operations (Interval, Timer, Buffer(timeSpan), etc) use `Scheduler.MainThread` as their scheduler.
-That means most operators (except for `Observable.Start`) work on a single thread, so ObserverOn isn't needed and thread safety measures can be ignored.
-This is differet from the standard RxNet implementation but better suited to the Unity environment.
+Time based operations in UniRx (Interval, Timer, Buffer(timeSpan), etc) use `Scheduler.MainThread` as their scheduler.
+That means most operators (except for `Observable.Start`) work on a single thread.
+So ObserverOn isn't needed and thread safety measures can be ignored.

 `Scheduler.MainThread` runs under Time.timeScale's influence.
 If you want to ignore the time scale, use ` Scheduler.MainThreadIgnoreTimeScale` instead.